 Generally speaking, flow maps can be divided as radial, network, and distributive.

 We’ve already explained how to create cartograms.
-Now, here are some insight on how to produce flow maps of your own.
+Now, here are some insights on how to produce flow maps of your own.

 1. Radial Flow Maps

 In radial flow maps, lines radiate from an origin node to a single or multiple destination nodes.
-Each hub links that movement of phenomenon with a directional flow line, often in a radial pattern.
+Each hub links that movement of a phenomenon with a directional flow line, often in a radial pattern.

 In this example, we use the United States foreign trade census data.
 Essentially, this displays what, where and how much does the United States export to other countries.